BSalita/Single-Dummy-Solver/README.md

 # Single-Dummy-Solver
-Jupyter notebook demonstrating single dummy solver.
+Jupyter notebook demonstrating single dummy solver for the game of contract bridge.